Self-pity: Description/ Definition

 Self-pity is different from self-compassion, which consists of extending compassion to oneself in cases of failure or general suffering.

 Effects

 The research based on observation on self-pity is very slim, but the research that is available shows that self-pity can be an effect from a stressor of a dramatic event.
-It can also be shown that aspects of one's personality can have an effect of one's self-pity.
-This can also be combined with antagonistic views against others as their pity to themselves becomes jealousy to the people around.
+It can also be shown that aspects of one's personality can affect one's self-pity.
 Although others initially respond to self-pity with empathic concern, the interpersonal effects of frequent expression of self-pity can be detrimental.
-Individuals that engage in pervasive self-pity may be more likely to be rejected by their peers and may commonly be perceived as querulous.
+Individuals who engage in pervasive self-pity may be more likely to be rejected by their peers and may commonly be perceived as querulous.